This page contains affiliate links. Please read our disclosure for more info.

 14) Space Fantasy (Seasonal Overlays)

 Space Fantasy is an indoor rollercoaster in the dark.
-It used to have a space theme but the original ride is closed indefinitely.
+It used to have a space theme but the original ride is currently closed.

 These have mixed reviews but are worth checking out if wait times are low.